 The best car wax in the world – process

-I looked at and tested its performance, in real world conditions, across a number of crucial criteria that I apply to any wax tested, and observed and rated it accordingly against each one.
-Here’s my criteria:
+I looked at and tested its performance, in real-world conditions, across several crucial criteria that I apply to any wax tested and observed and rated it accordingly against each one.
+Here are my criteria:

 Ease of application

 A very important consideration when deciding what makes the best wax.
-If application is too problematic then you may be less likely to pick the pot up as your wax of choice, and it could end up being an expensive ornament sat on a shelf rather than your go-to wax and that would render it pretty pointless.
+If the application is too problematic, then you may be less likely to pick the pot up as your wax of choice, and it could end up being an expensive ornament sat on a shelf rather than your go-to wax, and that would render it pretty pointless.

 Application falls into three notable stages – applying the wax, the hazing time of the wax on the paint, and buffing the wax off.